 Appeals and Complaints

-The Research in Educational Policy and Management (REPAM) is a peer-reviewed academic journal and publishes only original scholarly works written in English.
-REPAM welcomes research papers, theoretical works, literature reviews, research reports and book reviews on all aspects of curriculum studies.
+The Research in Educational Policy and Management (REPAM) is a peer-reviewed academic journal that publishes only original scholarly works written in English.
+REPAM welcomes research papers, theoretical works, literature reviews, research reports, and book reviews on all aspects of educational policy and management.

 All manuscripts submitted to REPAM are rigorously evaluated via a double-blind peer review process.
 The manuscripts should be original, unpublished, and not in consideration for publication elsewhere at the time of submission.